edwardhdlu/q-trader/README.md

 # Action
-there are 3 possible actions that the agent can take, hold, buy, sell
+there are 3 possible actions that the agent can take, hold, buy, sell there is a zero-market impact hypothesis, which essentially states that the agent’s action can never be significant enough to affect the market env.

 # State
 State : Current situation returned by the environment.

 # Features